The Convergence of the Twain: Themes and structure

-At the beginning of the sixth stanza, there is a definite shift where Hardy goes from looking at the ship’s past and present to discussing the cause of the disaster, the collision of the ship and the iceberg.
+At the beginning of the sixth stanza, there is a definite shift where Hardy goes from looking at the ship's past and present to discussing the cause of the disaster, the collision of the ship and the iceberg.
 The pairing of the two or the idea of a pair is constructed before the poem even starts.
-In the title, ‘Twain’, the archaic word for ‘two’ is used, generating the idea of a pairing, with the most obvious pair being the ship and the iceberg.
-From the sixth stanza onwards, Hardy’s lexis suggests that the ‘convergence’ of the two forces was predestined, an unavoidable event premeditated by some hidden, uncontrollable force which is indicated in phrases like “The Immanent Will” (VI, 18) and “the Spinner of Years” (XI, 31).
+In the title, 'Twain', the archaic word for 'two' is used, generating the idea of a pairing, with the most obvious pair being the ship and the iceberg.
+From the sixth stanza onwards, Hardy's lexis suggests that the 'convergence' of the two forces was predestined, an unavoidable event premeditated by some hidden, uncontrollable force which is indicated in phrases like "The Immanent Will" (VI, 18) and "the Spinner of Years" (XI, 31).
 Although these phrases are used in his novels to denote the forces that work in human life, in the poem the unspoken force Hardy suggests may be nature; the pairing of human technology and nature can be seen quite clearly in the poem with all the new technologies of humans set against the bigger force of nature.
-Hardy discusses that whilst the Titanic was being built, nature too “prepared a sinister mate” (VII, 19) and, in the next stanza, Hardy creates a sense of menace in the lines “And as the smart ship grew/In stature, grace and hue/In shadowy silent distance grew the Iceberg too” (VIII, 22 – 24).
+Hardy discusses that whilst the Titanic was being built, nature too "prepared a sinister mate" (VII, 19) and, in the next stanza, Hardy creates a sense of menace in the lines "And as the smart ship grew/In stature, grace and hue/In shadowy silent distance grew the Iceberg too" (VIII, 22 – 24).

-Whilst critic Chris Baldick claims Hardy’s The Convergence of the Twain “alludes to a philosophical stance” and that it “carefully refrains from moralizing”, fellow critic Donald Davie claims the poem “very markedly censures the vanity and luxury which created and inhabited the staterooms of the ocean liner” therefore suggesting Hardy does moralize.
+Whilst critic Chris Baldick claims Hardy's poem "alludes to a philosophical stance" and that it "carefully refrains from moralizing", fellow critic Donald Davie claims the poem "very markedly censures the vanity and luxury which created and inhabited the staterooms of the ocean liner", therefore suggesting Hardy does moralize.

 Unspoken expectations of the poem are left unfulfilled.
-Rather than offering the reader comfort, someone to blame or emotive passenger stories, Hardy leaves the reader with an overwhelming sense of insignificance, depicting man highest technological achievement as easily beaten by nature.
-Humans will always be subject to nature which is unsympathetic to “human vanity” (I, 2) and “Pride of Life” (I, 3).
+Rather than offering the reader comfort, someone to blame or emotive passenger stories, Hardy leaves the reader with an overwhelming sense of insignificance, depicting man's highest technological achievement as easily beaten by nature.
+Humans will always be subject to nature, which is unsympathetic to "human vanity" (I, 2) and "Pride of Life" (I, 3).

+The stanzas, with their long third lines, are shaped like the Titanic and the Iceberg: there is more below the surface than above.
+The poem stresses the idea of two in 'twain', 'twin halves', 'sinister mate', 'two hemispheres', 'consummation', but there are an odd number, XI, of the strongly numbered stanzas because only the iceberg survives the collision.
+The stanza numbers act to separate the stanzas, especially where there is interstanza enjambment between VI and VII, emphasising the idea of separate things that will be brought together by fate.